ravendb/docs/Documentation/5.3/Raven.Documentation.Pages/document-extensions/revisions/overview.markdown

   collection that a collection-specific configuration is not defined for.
   {NOTE/}

+---

 #### Defining a Revisions Configuration

-You can apply a Revisions configuration using Studio or the API.
+You can apply a Revisions configuration using Studio or the Client API.

 * Via Studio:
    * Manage the Revisions configuration via Studio using the Studio Settings [Document Revisions](../../studio/database/settings/document-revisions) page.
    * Inspect and manage the revisions created for each document using Studio's Document View [Revisions tab](../../studio/database/document-extensions/revisions#revisions-tab).
-* Via API:
+* Via Client API:
   [Read here](../../document-extensions/revisions/client-api/operations/configure-revisions)
   how to define and apply a Revisions configuration using the `ConfigureRevisionsOperation` Store operation.